Garlic - the world's best antibiotic?

 For small children and babies, simply cut a clove in half and rub on the sole of the feet for absorption through the skin.
 A whole clove can also be used as a homemade suppository for intestinal worms in children to good effect.

-Taking garlic responsibly
+5. Take garlic responsibly

-However, if taken in too high a dose or for too long, garlic also has the potential to wreak havoc on our intestinal flora.
+If taken in too high a dose or for too long, garlic also has the potential to wreak havoc on our intestinal flora.